jmccauli/Web-Developer-Interview/README.md

 2. What is the difference between an inline element and a block element?
 3. Explain the difference in _visibility: hidden_ and _display: none_.
 4. What is a CSS preprocessor and how are they useful?
+5. Name several types of CSS positioning and how they work.
+  * Absolute, static, relative, fixed
+6. How would you use jQuery to select all text inputs on a page?
+7. How does CSS cascade and specificity work?

 ### MySQL